11 surprising facts about high heels

 #7 Sighing for posters

-#8 The first pin
+#8 First pin

 The pin as we know it today was not invented until 1950.
 Until then, heels were made of wood.
 Currently, a variety of materials are used for their production.
 Interestingly, in Italian the word pin (stiletto) means knife or dagger.

-#9 Feminist revolt
+#9 Feminist rebellion

 #10 Optical illusion

-#11 Guinness Pin Records
+#11 Guinness pin records